Preston City Oval

-The Preston City Oval is an Australian rules football stadium in Cramer Street in Preston, Victoria, a suburb of Melbourne.
+Preston City Oval (PCO), also known by naming rights sponsorship as Genis Steel Oval (GSO) and sometimes mistakenly as Genis Street Oval, is an Australian rules football and cricket venue in Cramer Street in Preston, a suburb of Melbourne.
 It has a main grandstand and the ground is capable of holding around 5,000 spectators.

-The Ground
+History

-The ground was the home of the Preston Football Club in the Victorian Football League, and remained one of its two primary home grounds in the club's final incarnation as the Northern Blues, before the club folded in 2020.
+The ground was the home of the Preston Football Club in the Victorian Football League, and has remained one of its two primary home grounds in the club's recent incarnations as the Northern Blues, and since 2021, the Northern Bullants.
 It is also the home of the Northern Knights TAC Cup side and the Preston Bullants Junior Football Club.
 It was also the venue for the Victorian Women's Football League Grand Final in 2007, where a new VWFL crowd record was set.

 In the 1960s, the then-VFL's Fitzroy Football Club was interested in moving its base from the Brunswick Street Oval to Preston, owing to a poor relationship with the Fitzroy Cricket Club, and in 1962 it made a request to the Preston Council for a 40-year lease of the venue; but, the council decided that the lease could be granted only if the Fitzroy and Preston football clubs came to agreeable terms, which they did not.

 In summer the ground is used by the Preston Cricket Club, who play in the VSDCA as their home ground.
 The PCC uses the ground for their 1st and 2nd XI as well as the Under 15 RM Hatch Team.

+Under naming rights, the ground was known as AMF Oval in 2006 and later as NAB Oval.